The Growing Writer

 Growing the essay practice

-This course will briefly review concepts taught in Growing the Essay while allowing the student to practice one complete essay each week, in order to gain confidence in essay writing skills before moving on to our advanced classes.
-This class is for students who have already completed our Essay Basics & Growing the Essay classes, or who have experience but need additional practice in writing 7-12 paragraph descriptive, narrative, expository, and basic persuasive essays.
+This course briefly reviews concepts taught in Growing the Essay while allowing the student to practice one complete essay each week, in order to gain confidence in essay writing skills before moving on to our advanced classes.
+This class is for students who have already completed our Growing the Essay material, or who have experience but need additional practice in writing descriptive, narrative, expository, and basic persuasive essays of 7-10 paragraphs.

 the research paper

 This course teaches the process of writing a research paper from establishing a topic, developing a thesis, finding sources, and reading/taking notes all the way through the planning and drafting stages to the final draft.
-Students in this research class will write a paper 1500-2000 words long on the topic of their (or their parents') choice.
+Students in this research class write a paper 1500-2000 words long on the topic of their (or their parents') choice.